matrix-org/matrix-spec-proposals/proposals/2697-device-dehydration.md

 dehydrated device, or if it should use a new device.
 Even if the client was able to successfully decrypt the device data, it may not able to allowed to use it.
 For example, two clients may race in trying to dehydrate the device; only one client should use the dehydrated device.
+In the case of a race, the server will give the dehydrated device's ID to one client, and generate a new device ID for any other clients.

 ### Dehydrating a device